dylanawhite92/Group-Project-1/README.md

 * Glassdoor API?
 Show rating of company, former employee reviews, etc.
 * Move away from Bootstrap, do more home-grown CSS and possibly Materialize.
 * Build animated landing page.
-* Change radio button colors to fit the page.
 * Feed doesn't seem to load on the first click of the radio toggle buttons?
 Loading wheel spins, plays, and then the feed doesn't load.
 It takes a couple of clicks to get it to work.

 ## How To Contribute